-Research suggests that several factors might be linked to an increased risk of an amniotic fluid embolism, however, including:
+Research suggests that several factors might be linked to an increased risk of amniotic fluid embolism, however, including:

 - Advanced maternal age.
-If you're 35 or older at the time of your child's birth, you might be at increased risk of an amniotic fluid embolism.
+If you're 35 or older at the time of your child's birth, you might be at increased risk of amniotic fluid embolism.

 - Placenta problems.
-If there are abnormalities in your placenta — the structure that develops in your uterus during pregnancy — you might be at increased risk of an amniotic fluid embolism.
+If there are abnormalities in your placenta — the structure that develops in your uterus during pregnancy — you might be at increased risk of amniotic fluid embolism.
 Abnormalities might include the placenta partially or totally covering the cervix (placenta previa) or the placenta peeling away from the inner wall of the uterus before delivery (placental abruption).
 These conditions can disrupt the physical barriers between you and your baby.

 - Preeclampsia.
-If you have preeclampsia — high blood pressure and excess protein in the urine after 20 weeks of pregnancy — you might be at increased risk of developing an amniotic fluid embolism.
+If you have preeclampsia — high blood pressure and excess protein in the urine after 20 weeks of pregnancy — you might be at increased risk of developing amniotic fluid embolism.

 - Medically induced labor.
 Limited research suggests that certain labor induction methods are associated with an increased risk of amniotic fluid embolism.
 Research on this link, however, is conflicting.

 - Operative delivery.
-Having a C-section, a forceps delivery or a vacuum extraction might increase your risk of an amniotic fluid embolism.
+Having a C-section, a forceps delivery or a vacuum extraction might increase your risk of amniotic fluid embolism.
 These procedures can disrupt the physical barriers between you and your baby.
 It's not clear, however, whether operative deliveries are true risk factors for amniotic fluid embolisms or are used after the condition develops to ensure a rapid delivery.

-- Gist RS, et al. Amniotic fluid embolism.
-Anesthesia and Analgesia.
-2009;108:1599.
+- Tuffnell DJ, et al. Amniotic fluid embolism.
+Obstetrics, Gynaecology and Reproductive Medicine.
+2014;24:148.

-- Baldisseri MR. Amniotic fluid embolism syndrome. http://www.uptodate.com/index.
-Accessed July 31, 2012.
+- Baldisseri MR. Amniotic fluid embolism syndrome. http://www.uptodate.com/home.
+Accessed June 12, 2015.